 Getting tax forms and publications.
-Go to IRS.gov/Forms to view, download, or print most of the forms and publications you may need.
+Go to IRS.gov/ Forms to view, download, or print most of the forms, instructions, and publications you may need.
 You can also download and view popular tax publications and instructions (including Pub.
-15-B) on mobile devices as an eBook at no charge.
-Or you can go to IRS.gov/OrderForms to place an order and have forms mailed to you within 10 business days.
+15-B) on mobile devices as an eBook at no charge at IRS.gov/eBooks.
+Or you can go to IRS.gov/OrderForms to place an order and have them mailed to you within 10 business days.